Uniform Continuity and Br\'ezis-Lieb Type Splitting for Superposition Operators in Sobolev Space: Introduction

-\begin{remark} It seems that the uniform continuity of operators $\cF$ on bounded subsets of $H^1(\dR^N)$ is considered folklore in some circles.
+\begin{remark} The uniform continuity of operators $\cF$ on bounded subsets of $H^1$ has been used, for example, in the proof of \cite[Lemma~3.4]{MR2294665}.
 Nevertheless, we are not aware of a published proof of this fact, which is nontrivial in the generality stated in Theorem~\ref{thm:main}.
-Note that the uniform continuity of $\cF\colon H^1(\Omega)\to L^\nu(\Omega)$ on bounded subsets of $H^1(\Omega)$ is trivial if $\Omega$ is bounded, by the compact Sobolev embedding $H^1(\Omega)\subseteq L^{\mu\nu}(\Omega)$. \end{remark}
+Note that the uniform continuity of $\cF\colon H^1(U)\to L^\nu(U)$ on bounded subsets of $H^1(U)$ is trivial if $U$ is bounded, by the compact Sobolev embedding $H^1(U)\subseteq L^p(U)$. \end{remark}

-Theorem~\ref{thm:main} facilitates the application of the locally compact variant of the method of concentration compactness in nonlinear analysis.
-It works (in a certain exponent range) under weaker assumptions on the nonlinearity than known before and provides a convenient framework to avoid cumbersome cut-off arguments.

-Our proof of Theorem~\ref{thm:main} has similarities with the proof of \cite[Theorem~3.1]{MR2294665} but involves an intermediate cut-off step.
-Essentially, we first prove a weak form of BL-splitting as in \cite[Lemma~3.2]{MR2216902}, using the concentration function in the spirit of \cite{MR87e:49035a,MR87e:49035b,MR88e:35170} and the local compactness of the Sobolev embedding $H^1\hookrightarrow L^p$ for $p\in[2,2^*)$.
-Then we collect the possible mass loss at infinity along subsequences with the help of Lions' Vanishing Lemma, making use of the assumption $p>2$.
-In this way we combine the ideas from Br\'ezis-Lieb's Lemma and from Lions' approach, which are employed mutually exclusively by most authors.